cisagov/Malcolm/docs/quickstart.md

 ### Building Malcolm from scratch

-The `build.sh` script can build Malcolm's Docker images from scratch.
+The `build.sh` script can build Malcolm's images from scratch.
 See [Building from source](development.md#Build) for more information.

 ### Initial configuration

 The scripts to control Malcolm require Python 3.
 The [`install.py`](malcolm-config.md#ConfigAndTuning) script requires the [dotenv](https://github.com/theskumar/python-dotenv), [requests](https://docs.python-requests.org/en/latest/) and [ruamel.yaml](https://yaml.readthedocs.io/en/latest/) modules for Python 3, and will make use of the [pythondialog](https://pythondialog.sourceforge.io/) module for user interaction (on Linux) if it is available.

-You must run [`auth_setup`](authsetup.md#AuthSetup) prior to pulling Malcolm's Docker images.
+You must run [`auth_setup`](authsetup.md#AuthSetup) prior to pulling Malcolm's images.
 You should also ensure your system configuration and Malcolm settings are tuned by running `./scripts/install.py` and `./scripts/configure` (see [Malcolm Configuration](malcolm-config.md#ConfigAndTuning)).

-### Pull Malcolm's Docker images
+### Pull Malcolm's Container images

-Malcolm's Docker images are periodically built and hosted on [GitHub](https://github.com/orgs/idaholab/packages?repo_name=Malcolm).
+Malcolm's images are periodically built and hosted on [GitHub](https://github.com/orgs/idaholab/packages?repo_name=Malcolm).
 If you already have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/), these prebuilt images can be pulled by navigating into the Malcolm directory (containing the `docker-compose.yml` file) and running `docker compose --profile malcolm pull` like this:
 ```
 $ docker compose --profile malcolm pull
 Pulling api               ... done